ml-postech/concept-guided-chess-commentary/README.md

 # Concept-guided Chess Commentary Generation

-This is a official repository for "Bridging the Gap between Expert and Language Models: Concept-guided Chess Commentary Generation and Evaluation" ([https://arxiv.org/abs/2410.20811](https://arxiv.org/abs/2410.20811)).
+This is a official repository for "Bridging the Gap between Expert and Language Models: Concept-guided Chess Commentary Generation and Evaluation" ([https://arxiv.org/abs/2410.20811](https://arxiv.org/abs/2410.20811)), which appears in NAACL 2025.

 The following settings are tested on Ubuntu 20.04.